Altinn/altinn-studio-docs/content/app/development/data/prefill/_index.en.md

 on the xsd uploaded to Altinn Studio.
 If you use a suitable code editor you will be able to define fields to be populated using intellisense.

-Keep in mind that if you have complex types in your model, these will need to be instantiated before you can assign a value to one of the type's subelements.
+Keep in mind that if you have complex types in your model, you have to verify that they are instantiated before you can assign a value to one of the type's subelements.
 See the example below where we assume that `Bruker` and `Name` are separate C# classes.
 This does not apply if the element already is instantiated with information.